stepanataccolade/docsv2/sources/pipelines/resources/syncRepo.md

 * Select the repository and branch that contains your shippable.jobs.yml and shippable.resources.yml files
 * Name your sync repository and click on `Save`.
 This should seed your pipeline.

-If you click on the SPOG tab, you should see a visualization of the the jobs and resources from your pipeline.
+If you click on the SPOG pill, you should see a visualization of the the jobs and resources from your pipeline.

 ## Adding a syncRepo through the yml
 You will always need to add at least one syncRepo through the UI.
 Subsequent syncRepos can be either added through the UI or you can include them in the `shippable.resources.yml`of the first syncRepo:

 ```
-- name: prod-repo                           #required
+- name: <string>                           	#required
   type: syncRepo                            	#required
-  integration: avinci-gh                    #required, source control integration
+  integration: <string>                    	#required, source control integration
   pointer:
-    sourceName: avinci/prod                 #required, org/repo
+    sourceName: org/repo                 		#required
-    branch: master                          #optional, default master
+    branch: <string>                          	#optional, default master
 ```

-This will create a resource of type `syncRepo` with the name `prod-repo`.
-It uses an scm integration named `avinci-gh` which is an integration of type scm.
-To learn how to create subcription integrations for source control, read the [SCM section of integrations overview page](../../integrations/overview.md#scm).
-The repo name is `prod` and belongs to `avinci` org.
-The branch to look for resource and job definitions is `master`

 * `name` should be an easy to remember text string.
 This will appear in the visualization of this resource in the SPOG view and the list of resources in the Pipelines `Resources` tab.
 It is also used to refer to this resource in the jobs yml.